unixpickle/graphalicious/docs/DataSource.md

  * *number* primary - the primary value of the data point.
  * *number* secondary - the secondary value of the data point, or -1 if no secondary value exists.
  * *boolean* proper - the data point is "proper".
  * *string* primaryTooltip - the tooltip text for the primary value.
 This may be undefined.
+If this is a string which begins with "!", then the tooltip is considered "improper".
+This usually means that it will be crossed-out by the *VisualStyle*.
+If this is a string with a leading backslash, the backslash will be omitted; this allows you to escape a leading "!".
  * *string* secondaryTooltip - the tooltip text for the secondary value.
 This may be undefined.
+See primaryTooltip for more info.

 # The Chunk type